geggo98/vagrant-hugs98/README.md

 Vagrantfile for hugs98
 ========

 Use this file to work with hugs98 in a virtual machine.
+With this method you can run hugs98 on Windows or on Mac OS X without problems.

 Howto
 ====